Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Introduction

-It is worth mentioning the non-trivialities that arise beyond $1+1$ dimensions, while even a pure gauge theory without any dynamical matter itself is of great interest.
-For the case of pure gauge theories, the gauge invariant Hilbert space is created by manifestly gauge-invariant Wilson loop operators.
-Computing the dynamics in this subspace is non-trivial as the Wilson loops are an overcomplete and non-local basis.
-Prepotential formulation provides a partial solution for this by solving the problem of non-locality in terms of site-local gauge invariant operators and states which are refered as `local loops' for the theory.
-For the case of SU(2) gauge theory, the problem of overcompleteness is solved using various approaches \cite{watson1994solution, loll1993yang, mathur2006loop, anishetty20142}.
-The loop string hadron (LSH) framework for SU(2) LGTs, derived from the prepotential framework, provides an alternative for obtaining a local and orthonormal gauge invariant loop basis in any dimensions.
-This allows computing dynamics for SU(2) only within the physical subspace feasible and is being explored in the context of quantum simulating SU(2) LGTs \cite{Raychowdhury:2018osk, Dasgupta:2020itb, Davoudi:2020yln, Davoudi:2022xmb, Mathew:2025fim}.
+For the case of pure gauge theories, the gauge-invariant Hilbert space is created by manifestly gauge-invariant Wilson loop operators.
+Computing the dynamics in terms of Wilson loops is nontrivial as the Wilson loops define an overcomplete and non-local basis.
+Schwinger bosons provide a partial solution for this by solving the problem of non-locality in terms of site-local gauge-invariant operators and states, which are referred to as `local loops'.
+For the case of SU(2) LGT, various approaches can alleviate the issue of an overcomplete basis \cite{watson1994solution, loll1993yang, mathur2006loop, anishetty20142}.
+The loop-string-hadron (LSH) framework for SU(2) LGTs, derived from Schwinger bosons, provides an alternative for obtaining a local and orthonormal gauge-invariant loop basis in any number of spatial dimensions~\cite{Raychowdhury:2019iki}.
+This allows computing dynamics for SU(2) in terms of strictly gauge-invariant degrees of freedom and is being explored in the context of quantum simulating SU(2) LGTs \cite{Raychowdhury:2018osk, Dasgupta:2020itb, Davoudi:2020yln, Davoudi:2022xmb, Mathew:2025fim}.

-However, the generic solution of finding a complete and orthonormal basis for SU(3) gauge theory is still an open problem.
-The learning from the SU(2) LSH framework instructs us to tackle the problem at the level of its individual building blocks.
-While the point splitting scheme for SU(2) works perfectly \cite{Raychowdhury:2019iki}, the same strategy does resolve all issues at a vertex for SU(3) \cite{Kadam:2024ifg}.
-However, it is noted that the trivalent vertex is the fundamental building block of multidimensional lattices, but experience has shown that there is quite a bit to be understood for the case of SU(3) about the vertex in its own right \cite{Littlewood1934GroupCA,knuth1970permutations,GopalkrishnaGadiyar:1991ah,2023CMaPh.400..179C}.
+However, the generic solution of constructing a complete and orthonormal basis for SU(3) gauge theory continues to pose a technical hurdle~\cite{Littlewood1934GroupCA,knuth1970permutations,GopalkrishnaGadiyar:1991ah,2023CMaPh.400..179C,Balaji:2025yua}.
+The lessons from the SU(2) LSH framework guide us to tackle the problem at the level of its individual building blocks.
+While the point-splitting scheme for SU(2) resolves all issues at four- and six-point vertices \cite{Raychowdhury:2019iki}, the same procedure does not by itself resolve all issues at a vertex for SU(3) \cite{Kadam:2024ifg}.
+It continues to be true that a trivalent vertex can be a building block of multidimensional lattices, but previous studies have shown that there is more to understand for building a SU(3) gauge theory Hilbert space for even a single trivalent vertex.
+One way of dealing with the trivalent vertex would be to describe the construction of an orthogonalized Hilbert space algorithmically, see e.g. Ref.~\cite{Balaji:2025yua}.
+But ideally one would have closed-form, analytic expressions for the states so that matrix elements of operators can be worked out once and for all, without the need for orthogonalization on a case-by-case basis.